jonathansayer/CV/README.md

 #### JavaScript

-- The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) challenge and [Todo List](https://github.com/jonathansayer/todo_challenge) challenge have been written using the JQuery and Angular frameworks respectively.
+- The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) challenge and [Cafe Till](https://github.com/jonathansayer/till_tech_test) challenge have been written using the JQuery and Angular frameworks respectively.
 - My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess) using Angular.
 Stay tuned.

 #### Blog Writing